starlocke/emojicorp-toy-app/README.md

 - MySQL server;
   - Exposes port 3306 on localhost; make sure that is available, or edit the docker-compose.yml file as appropriate.
+- An Internet connection (to supply EmojiOne requirements)

 The requirements for launching this are: